sooriyaarachchi/pybites.github.io-src/content/special-learning-python.md

 	> You will be amazed how much you will learn joining a dev team.
 How much it can stretch you.
 Remember: growth happens outside your comfort zone.

 * Write Guest Posts.
 Related to previous point: higher standards.
 Writing for quality blogs you are held to their standards.
-I learned a lot writing posts for [Pybonacci](https://pybonacci.es/2016/07/11/analizando-datos-sobre-el-brexit-con-pandas/), [Dan Bader](https://dbader.org/blog/python-dunder-methods) and [Twilio](https://www.twilio.com/blog/2017/09/never-forget-friends-birthday-python-flask-twilio.html).
+I learned a lot writing posts for [Pybonacci](https://pybonacci.es/2016/07/11/analizando-datos-sobre-el-brexit-con-pandas/), [Dan Bader](https://dbader.org/blog/python-dunder-methods), [Twilio](https://www.twilio.com/blog/2017/09/never-forget-friends-birthday-python-flask-twilio.html) and [Real Python](https://realpython.com/blog/python/building-a-simple-web-app-with-bottle-sqlalchemy-twitter-api/).

 ![pybites is everywhere]({filename}/images/coffee.jpg)